ONSdigital/response-operations-ui/API.md

 * GET request to this endpoint allows you to mark a message as unread.
 * `message_id` is the ID of the message.

-`messages/select-survey`
+`messages/select-inbox`
-* GET and POST requests to this endpoint allow you to select a survey.
+* GET and POST requests to this endpoint allow you to select which inbox to view.

 `messages/<selected-survey>`
 * GET request to this endpoint allows you to view the selected survey.